Toptal Alternative

 Toptal positions itself as an exclusive network of the "top 3%" of global talent, connecting businesses with freelance developers, designers, and consultants through a curated matching process.
 Founded in 2010 by Taso Du Val and Breanden Beneschott, the platform screens thousands of monthly applicants and accepts only a small percentage into its network.
-While Toptal excels at individual talent placement, companies increasingly need complete teams that compete on project outcomes, not just credentials.
+While Toptal excels at individual talent placement, the freelance marketplace industry reached $455 billion in 2026, with companies increasingly needing complete teams that compete on project outcomes, not just credentials.

 Toptal's model centers on talent curation and client matching.
 The platform puts applicants through personality, language, and skills testing to build a vetted network of freelancers.
 When companies need talent, Toptal's matching team reviews requirements and presents pre-selected candidates based on skills and availability.